Department of Civil and Environmental Engineering

 Fall: 6 units

-This course covers fundamentals of planning, design and operation of roadway transportation and public transportation.
+This course covers fundamentals of planning, design, and operation of roadway transportation.
 Topics covered include basic traffic flow theory, traffic signal design and evaluation, transportation planning, pricing of transportation systems, and basic data analytics techniques.
+It also teaches the basics of the travel behavior model to understand planning of public transit services.
 The objective is to develop the capability to: 1) understand the principles of transportation planning, transportation economics and system management; 2) analyze transportation systems with emerging mobility data; and 3) apply methodologies to solve transportation system problems and develop management strategies/policies.

 12-645 Smart Cities: Growth and Intelligent Transportation Systems